-In the first of a three-part series, Will Anastas, Senior Vice President of Enterprise Corporate Sales, shares the lightbulb moments that led to introducing a new sales discovery method to his team and the payoff they’ve seen as a result.
+In the first of a three-part series, Will Anastas, previously the Senior Vice President of Enterprise Corporate Sales, shares the light bulb moments that led to introducing a new sales discovery method to his team and the payoff they’ve seen as a result.
 Read part two here and part three here.

 Sales has changed a lot in 20 years.
 It used to be about cold calling more than anything else.
 There wasn’t really a need to know that much about your customer.
 It was a hustle game, a shark tank.
 At my first sales job, we were basically given a phonebook to make calls from and I was psyched because I was assigned a good letter.
 I’d call and say “How are you doing?
 I'm from XYZ company, and I'd like to spend two minutes talking about what our company is and what we do.”
 When there was interest, I'd keep going.
 If I was talking to a rental car company, for example, I had a basic understanding of what it did and that was enough.